 The biggest city in Indonesia, Jakarta, is also one of the underrated ones by travelers visiting the country.
 This metropolis has been the political, economic, and cultural center of the nation since its founding in the 17th century.
 The place is considered a melting pot of cultures, where the traditions of many nations (European, Chinese, Arab, etc.) meet with the various Indonesian ethnic groups (including Javanese and Sundanese).

-Most people visiting or living in the city ended up spending their days at one of the hundreds of malls scattered around the metropolis, but being Jakarta the place where you can see all the mix of cultures in Indonesia, I highly recommend stay away from the malls and dive in in the local market life.
+Most people visiting or living in the city end up spending their days at one of the hundreds of malls scattered around the metropolis.
+However, being Jakarta the place where you can see all the mix of cultures in Indonesia, I highly recommend staying away from the malls and dive in the local market life.
 Why?
-Because at the local markets (called pasar, in Indonesian) is where you can really see life in its purest sense, amongst locals shopping for groceries.
+Because at the local markets in Indonesia (called pasar, in Indonesian) it is where you can really see life in its purest sense, amongst locals shopping for groceries and daily goods.